imagekitio/docs-keep-a-changelog/features/arithmetic-expressions-in-transformations.md

 #### Image overlay

 You can also resize and position the image layer relative to the base asset.
-For example, to first resize the image being overlaid to half of the base image dimensions and then place it one-eight from the top and one-eight from the left, you can use the following URL.
+For example, to first resize the image being overlaid to half of the base image dimensions and then place it one-eight from the top and left edges, you can use the following URL.

 URL - [https://ik.imagekit.io/demo/medium_cafe_B1iTdD0C.jpg?tr=l-image,i-logo-white_SJwqB4Nfe.png,cm-pad_resize,bg-yellow,w-bw_div_2,h-bh_div_2,lx-bw_div_8,ly-bh_div_8,l-end](https://ik.imagekit.io/demo/medium_cafe_B1iTdD0C.jpg?tr=l-image,i-logo-white_SJwqB4Nfe.png,cm-pad_resize,bg-yellow,w-bw_div_2,h-bh_div_2,lx-bw_div_8,ly-bh_div_8,l-end)